mukeshraeee/mukeshraeee.github.io/_pages/research.md

 title: ""
 author_profile: true
 ---
+*In the avenue of my research* 🗒️ .....
 I do air pollution studies by leveraging model simulation, satellite, reanalysis, and observation datasets.
 Over time, I have used different models and satellite products and worked on a wide spectrum of fields, including spatial-temporal distribution and contribution of aerosol species, vertical distribution, the synergy of aerosol-PBL mechanisms, long-range transport, and radiative perturbation.
 Now I have focused more on long-range transport and extending the concept of the atmospheric river in terms of aerosols/trace gases.
-I am using transport diagnostic tools that leverage the atmospheric river concept, tropospheric chemistry reanalysis products, and new satellite observations of Carbon Monoxide (CO), Ozone (O3), and Peroxyacetyl Nitrate (PAN) produced by NASA JPL to analyze large-scale transport of trace gases, improve the use of satellite observations in transport analysis, evaluate current chemistry reanalysis and satellite products, characterize long-range transport phenomena, and quantify impacts on local air quality extremes.
+I am using transport diagnostic tools that leverage the atmospheric river concept, tropospheric chemistry reanalysis products, and new satellite observations of Carbon Monoxide (CO), Ozone (O<sub>3</sub>) and Peroxyacetyl Nitrate (PAN) produced by NASA JPL to analyze large-scale transport of trace gases, improve the use of satellite observations in transport analysis, evaluate current chemistry reanalysis and satellite products, characterize long-range transport phenomena, and quantify impacts on local air quality extremes.
 In a sense, I will be using the data from the multi-model, multi-constituent chemical data assimilation (MOMO-Chem) framework to extending the concept of the atmospheric river in terms of trace gases.

 **Tracing Atmospheric Anthropogenic Black Carbon and Its Potential Radiative Response Over Pan-Third Pole Region: A